Isotropix/r2c/docs/index.md

 The R2C library currently provide only one implementation *ClarisseLayerRenderBuffer* which is specialized to fill the render buffer of a ImageLayer.

+## Exposing Material and Texture Network

+Shader integration in Clarisse can be done in two ways, either by inheriting from the class ModuleMaterial for materials, or by inheriting from the class ModuleTextureOperator for textures.
+By doing so, obviously it will be possible to assign your materials with the material linker or by dragging the material on a scene object in the image view, but also with the shading layer.
+All the shading assignment is managed automatically by the Scene Delegate.
+A shader network can be displayed automatically in the Material Editor.

+There are a few things to know when implementing the integration of shaders.
+For all the texturable attributes of the shaders (i.e : attributes allowing to plug a texture as input), you must have to specify the classes of textures supported by the renderer, so it is not possible to connect anything else inside.
+You can do it by using the method OfAttr::set_texture_filters().

+A lot of DCC allow to create shading networks with multiple outputs per node.
+In order to display and manage such graph, we have introduced a new outputs system in the Clarisse object framework.
+You can register such outputs at the level of the class or the object.
+It will be displayed in the material editor, and it will be possible to plug it in a texturable attribute.
+There is also an API to get the output bound to an attribute, this make it possible to reproduce the connection that have be created in Clarisse in the DCC.

+Everything mentioned in this section have been implemented in the Redshift example.
+You can take a look at the file redshift_utils.cc in the redshift example library.

 ## The Redshift example

 The R2C library provides a working example of a Redshift integration, found in the `module.redshift` directory.